 If you are coming from downtown, take 5th Ave away from the water.
 Turn right on Laurel and follow it straight into Balboa Park.
 After crossing a bridge and passing through an archway, turn right in the plaza and follow the road around past the Spreckels Organ Pavilion, then follow the signs.

 Avoid local tour companies who offer ticket/transportation packages.
 They can cost significantly more than the full ticket price with no chance for discounts, and your time is limited.
-Check car rental prices first and you may find it's more economical.
+In fact, you may find a car rental more economical.

 If you can't drive or don't want to, you can use public transport.
 The #7 bus stops at the Zoo or try the Old Town Trolley Tours bus service.
 The San Diego Trolley which runs through downtown and Old Town doesn't go to the zoo.